Martha & the Vandellas

 Sandra Tilley1970-1972

-• The name "Vandella" was inspired by Van Dyke Street in Detroit and Martha Reeves' favorite singer - Della Reese.
+• The name "Vandella" was inspired by Van Dyke Street in Detroit and Martha Reeves' favorite singer: Della Reese.

 • Before joining the Vandellas, Betty Kelly and Sandra Tilley were members (though not at the same time) of another girl group called the Velvelettes.

-• Lois is Martha's younger sister.
+• Lois Reeves, a member from 1967-1972, is Martha's younger sister.

-• Since the 1990s, Martha has performed concerts as a soloist or with the Vandellas.
-She has two units of Vandellas who take turns performing with her: the original members (Rosalind and Annette) and her two sisters Lois and Delphine. >>
+• In the 1990s, Martha Reeves had two sets of Vandellas that took turns performing with her: the original members (Rosalind and Annette) and her two sisters Lois and Delphine.

 Comments